ukiw200/challenges-23-24/git-challenges/01-basics/git-basics.md

 The command `git commit` is used to save all the staged changes in the Git history.
 Every commit represents a snapshot of the changes made to the git repository.

 Finally, with `git push` you upload your local commits to a remote git repository.
-In this course, your remote repository is hosted in Github.
+In this course, your remote repository is hosted on Github.

 ## 3. Challenge

+To complete this challenge successfully, you should start a Git bash session in the folder where you have cloned the git-challenges repository.
+So not in the subdirectory "git-challenges/01-basics", but in the parent directory.

 ### 3.1.
 Add, commit and push a file

--   Create a new file in this folder named "solution.txt" and put your name on the first line and your student number on the second line.
+-   Create a new empty file in the same folder as these instructions with the name "solution.txt".
--   In Git bash, run the following command:
+-   In Git bash (started in the root challenges folder), run the following command:

-    ```bash
+    ```console
     $ git status
     ```

--   As you can see, git is now detecting the file.
-But it has not yet been added to our local git repository.
-To do this you execute:
-    ```bash
+-   You will see that git is not yet tracking the file.
+The output should look like:

+    ```text
+    On branch master
+    Your branch is up to date with 'origin/master'.

+    Untracked files:
+        (use "git add <file>..." to include in what will be committed)
+            ...

+    no changes added to commit (use "git add" and/or "git commit -a")
+    ```

+-   In the "..." in the output above, you will see a line for each untracked file.
+Copy the line containing your solution file and paste it onto the first line of solution.txt.
+Make sure you don't copy spaces before or after, just the text itself.
+Otherwise, the verification script will fail.
+-   Stage the file and commit it to your local repository:
+    ```console
     $ git add solution.txt
     $ git commit -m "Solution file"
     ```
     Via `git add` you tell git to track the file, `git commit` is going to effectively add the file to the local repository.
 With the "-m" option, you add a message to the commit.
 -   Now go to your github repository via a browser and navigate to the "git-challenges/01-basics" folder.
 As you can see, your solution.txt file is not there yet.
 This is because we need to "push" the changes you just made on your local repository to the remote version:
-    ```bash
+    ```console
     $ git push
     ```
     Refresh your browser and you will see that the file (with the commit message) is now present.